pip-services/pip-services-docs/content/en/golang/rabbitmq/queues/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-go/pip-services3-rabbitmq-go"
 description: >
-    This package contains a class used to define message queues that send and receive messages via an RabbitMQ broker.
+    This package contains a class used to define message queues that send and receive messages via a RabbitMQ broker.

 ---
 ---